-- Education.
-Parental consent shall be provided in writing and shall be documented by the requesting school district or charter school. - (2) Filing requirements.
+Education.
+Parental consent shall be provided in writing and shall be documented by the requesting school district or charter school.

+- (2) Filing requirements.
 A petition for appeal must comply with the following requirements: - (A) Time of filing.
-The petition for appeal must be submitted in writing for filing to the Secretary of the State Board of Education within ten business (10) days after the date the school district receives notice of the Department's denial of the medical exemption.
-(B) Method of filing.
-Petitions for appeal may be submitted for filing to the Secretary of - (B) Method of filing.
-Petitions for appeal may be submitted for filing to the Secretary of the State Board of Education in person or by mail.
-A petition submitted for filing by mail may be accepted for filing if the mailing envelope contains a postmark dated on or before the date of the filing deadline. - (C) Verification of a petition for appeal.
-The petition for appeal must be signed by the school Superintendent or the school Superintendent's designee, for the purpose of verifying that, to the best of the individual's knowledge, the information submitted in the appeal is accurate and correct. - (D) Acceptance of a petition for filing.
-Upon receipt of the petition for appeal, the Secretary of the Board of Education shall obtain copies of all records and information submitted by the school district or charter school to the State Department of Education pursuant to (c) of this Section.
+The petition for appeal must be submitted in writing to the Secretary of the State Board of Education within ten (10) business days after the date the school district receives notice of the Department's denial of the medical exemption. - (B) Method of filing.
+Petitions for appeal may be submitted to the Secretary of the State Board of Education in person or by mail.
+A petition submitted by mail will be accepted as timely if the mailing envelope contains a postmark dated on or before the date of the filing deadline. - (C) Verification of a petition for appeal.
+The petition for appeal must be signed by the school Superintendent or the school Superintendent's designee, or charter school administrator or designee, for the purpose of verifying that, to the best of the individual'sknowledge, the information submitted in the appeal is accurate and correct. - (D) Acceptance of a petition for filing.
+Upon receipt of the petition for appeal, the Secretary of the Board of Education shall file the petition and obtain copies of all records and information submitted by the school district or charter school to the State Department of Education pursuant to (c) of this Section.
 Copies of agency records and additional documentation submitted in the petition for appeal shall be provided to members of the State Board of Education for consideration.
-Only timely filed petitions for appeal shall be brought to the State Board of Education for consideration.
-The Board shall take action on the petition no later than twenty (20) days after the date of the receipt of a timely filed petition. - (3) Review of petitions.
+Only timely filed petitions for appealshall be brought to the State Board of Education for consideration.
+The Board shall take action on the petition no later than twenty (20) calendar days after the date of thereceipt of a timely filed petition. - (3) Review of petitions.
 Because the privacy of individual student data is protected by the Family Educational Rights and Privacy Act (FERPA) and Oklahoma's Student Data Accessibility, Transparency, and Accountability Act, the State Board of Education shall review petitions for appeal in executive session as authorized by 25 O.S. § 307 (A)(7).
-The State Board of Education shall evaluate the petition for appeal based on the following criteria to determine whether a "significant medical emergency" exists as contended by the appealing school district or charter school: - (A) The applicability of the criteria outlined in (c)(2) of this section related to the determination of a "significant medical emergency"; - (B) The severity of the exigent circumstances giving rise to the student's condition; - (C) The extent of the student's incapacitation; - (D) The projected efficacy of allowable testing accommodations; or - (E) The existence of newly discovered documentation or newly available information that significantly and substantively reflects on the student's mental and/or physical state of being. - (4) Actions on a petition for appeal.
-After review of the petition for appeal in accordance with (h)(3) of this section, the State Board of Education shall take action on a petition for appeal based on the merits of the information provided in the written appeal. - (A) The Board shall consider each petition for appeal on an individual basis and shall issue an approval or denial of the request for an emergency exemption. - (B) The Secretary of the Board shall notify the school district and the State Department of Education in writing of the Board's determination.
+The State Board of Education shall evaluate each petition for appeal based on the following criteria to determine whether a "significant medical emergency" exists ascontended by the appealing school district or charter school: - (A) The applicability of the criteria outlined in (c)(2) of this section related to the determination of a "significant medical emergency"; - (B) The severity of the exigent circumstances giving rise to the student's condition; - (C) The extent of the student's incapacitation; - (D) The projected efficacy of allowable testing accommodations; or - (E) The existence of newly discovered documentation or newly available information that significantly and substantively reflects on the student's mental and/or physical state of being. - (4) Actions on a petition for appeal.
+After review of the petition for appeal in accordance with (h)(3) of this section, the State Board of Education shall take action on a petition for appeal based on the merits of the information provided in the written appeal. - (A) The Board shall consider each petition for appeal on an individual basis and shall issue an approval or denial of the request for an emergency exemption. - (B) The Secretary of the Board shall notify the school district or charter school and the State Department of Education in writing of the Board's determination.